-For applicants that are awarded the grant, a credit of \$2,000 will be applied to your student account towards tuition charges.
+If you qualify for this grant, the amount of the grant will be applied to your student account as a tuition and program fees reduction.
 The grant will be applied proportionately each term or payment period, and may be pro-rated for less than full time enrollment.

-There is no cash value for this grant; if you withdraw from the program before completing, the unused portion of the grant will be lost.
+If you withdraw from the program before completing, the unused portion of the grant will be lost.